 - CSX Railroad presented a one-day Table Top Exercise for the benefit of the LEPC on March 20, 2007.
-The event was hosted by the Broward County Emergency Management Agency in Plantation. - An 8-hour HazMat Chemistry Class was presented by A. S. Bevelacqua on July 20, 2007 at the LEPC District XI Office in Hollywood.
-Attendance was 21. - An 8-hour Chemical Compatibility and Storage Class will be presented by Ray McDonald at the LEPC District XI Office in Hollywood.
-The class will be offered twice, on August 14 and 15, 2007.
-Registration is currently 25 and 15 respectively. - An 8-hour ALOHA for HazMat Technicians Class will be offered by Dwayne Mundy on three subsequent days from September 5-7, 2007. - A 24-hour Clandestine Drug Lab Operations for First Responders Class will be offered by David Clarke on September 25-27, 2007.
-The class will be hosted by the Miami-Dade Police Department at their Doral Training Facility.
+The event was hosted by the Broward County Emergency Management Agency in Plantation. - HazMat Chemistry 8hr class July 20 at SFRPC in Hollywood - Chemical Compatibility and Storage 8-hour class August 14 and 15 at SFRPC in Hollywood - ALOHA for HazMat Technicians 8hr classes September 5, 6 and 7 at Miami-Dade EOC - Clandestine Drug Lab Operations for First Responders 24hr class September 25-27 at the Miami-Dade Police Department Training Bureau

-During FY2007-2008, the following training opportunities were offered:
+During FY2007-2008, the following training classes were offered: